Now That's What I Call Music!: Portugal

 The Now series in Portugal is a joint-venture between the three major international publishers present in Portugal – EMI, Sony and Universal.
 In 2010, it was announced that total sales of the series, not counting the extra editions, topped one million copies in Portugal.
 Through Volume 21 of the series, the multi-volume sets have included 414 national and international artists and a total of 787 different songs, ranking in an impressive four gold and 19 platinum records.

 The first album released in Portugal was NOW 99 and released by EMI on 2 December 1999.
 From the Now 2 through Now 21, the compilation was always done on a rotation system among the three music companies.
 In addition to these volumes, the series includes six dance editions, a DVD and the tenth anniversary commemorative edition, NOW 10 ANOS, released by EMI in December 2009.
 On 26 April 2010, Now Mix 2010 was released, which includes dance versions of popular songs in a non-stop mix format..

-The most recent editions, Now 32, was released in November 2017.
+The most recent editions, Now 36Various - NOW 36, was released in November 2021.